Jeffsty/Jeffsty/README.md

 </div>

 ## About Me:
-I am a something from South Wales.
+I am a Test Development Engineer from South Wales.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning Python and JavaScript